bustadice/scripts/README.md

 ### log(...arguments)
 Outputs the given arguments to the log.
 If you want to log objects other than strings and numbers, don't forget to convert them to strings first, e.g. by using [JSON.stringify](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

+### notify(message)
+If you want to emit browser notifications from the script, use `notify(message)`.
+This is good for sending yourself messages about notable events (like if the script is stopping itself) when you are viewing another browser tab or application.

+Note that you must have browser notifications enabled for bustadice.com.

+You may not always want a script to bother you with browser notifications.
+You can toggle this behavior in the [notification settings](https://bustadice.com/play/notifications).
+When script notifications are disabled, `notify()` messages will simply appear in the script logs.

 ### newSeedPair(seed)
 Reveals the previous seed pair and generates a new one using the given client seed.
 If no client seed is provided, one is generated randomly.